Tomnowell/tomnowell.github.io/assets/Articles/MakingAPortfolio.md

 ## Develop

 That makes sense, if I want to be a developer I should develop.
 I have a few projects I think the world could use or at least that I am not so utterly ashamed of that I don't mind making the repositories public.
 Check out my [sourdough bread calculator](https://github.com/Tomnowell/IlPane).
-But its been years since I did anything serious with HTML or CSS and I am not
+But it's been years since I did anything serious with HTML or CSS and I am not
 (yet) a very good designer.

 ## Templates